 Tips for online training

-If you’ve enrolled in one of our online training courses, we recommend you take the time to plan ahead to ensure you get the most out of the session.
+If you’ve enrolled in one of our live online training courses, we recommend you take the time to plan ahead to ensure you get the most out of the session.
 We’ve compiled some tips to help you do just that.
 Note that these tips apply specifically to our live training, rather than the recorded video we offer as part of our Research Accelerator programme.

 Check in advance whether you can successfully connect